-Betty Waynne Allison returns to Pacific Opera Victoria in 2014 to perform the roles of Freia and Wellgunde in Wagner's Das Rheingold.
+Betty Waynne Allison returns to Pacific Opera Victoria in 2016 for the role of Helena in A Midsummer Night's Dream.
 A former POV chorister, Betty participated in Pacific Opera Victoria's 2009 Resident Artist Program and made her POV mainstage debut as Annina in Verdi's La traviata.
 In 2011 she came to international attention in the role of Mary in Pacific Opera Victoria's world première of Mary's Wedding, a new Canadian opera by Andrew MacDonald and Stephen Massicotte.
+In 2014 she performed the roles of Freia and Wellgunde in POV's production of Wagner's Das Rheingold

-Recent engagements include Alice in Verdi's Falstaff with L'Opéra Théâtre de Metz Métropole (2011); the title role in Floyd’s Susannah with Florentine Opera (2012); Queen Elizabeth I in Britten's Gloriana with Voicebox Opera in Concert (2013), and Rosalinde in Die Fledermaus with Edmonton Opera (2014).
-Upcoming is the First Lady in The Magic Flute with Edmonton Opera (2015).
+Recent engagements include Alice in Verdi's Falstaff with L'Opéra Théâtre de Metz Métropole; the title role in Floyd’s Susannah with Florentine Opera; Queen Elizabeth I in Britten's Gloriana with Voicebox Opera in Concert; Rosalinde in Die Fledermaus and the First Lady in The Magic Flute with Edmonton Opera; Miss Jessel in The Turn of the Screw and Anna in #UncleJohn for Against the Grain Theatre.

-Leading assignments in Ensemble productions include Fiordiligi in Così fan tutte, Donna Elvira in Gazzaniga's Don Giovanni, and Mona in the world premiere of James Rolfe's Swoon.
-On the mainstage she has covered and performed a wide range of roles, demonstrating her natural ability and talent.
+Leading assignments in Ensemble productions included Fiordiligi in Così fan tutte, Donna Elvira in Gazzaniga's Don Giovanni, and Mona in the world premiere of James Rolfe's Swoon.
+On the mainstage she covered and performed a wide range of roles.
 Included among these are the High Priestess(Aïda), Donna Anna (Don Giovanni), Annina (La traviata), Luisa Miller (Luisa Miller), Turnspit (Rusalka), Freia (Das Rheingold), Marguerite (Faust), the Countess (Le Nozze di Figaro), Tatyana (Eugene Onegin), and Amelia (Simon Boccanegra).

-In the summer of 2007 she sang the Countess (Le Nozze di Figaro) with the Centre for Opera Studies in Sulmona Italy.
-In August 2009 she performed the title role in The Cunning Little Vixen in an exciting new production at the Banff Centre.
+Other engagements include the Countess (Le Nozze di Figaro) with the Centre for Opera Studies in Sulmona Italy, and the title role in The Cunning Little Vixen at the Banff Centre.

-Ms. Allison has appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum and Vivaldi's Gloria.
+On the concert stage, she has performed Mahler's Symphony No. 8 for the Brott Festival and Brahms' Requiem for the Winnipeg Symphony and Kitchener Waterloo's Grand Philharmonic Choir.
+Ms. Allison has also appeared on the concert stage in such works as Handel's Messiah, Haydn's Die Schöpfung, Dvoøàk's Te Deum and Vivaldi's Gloria.

 Betty represented Canada in the Stella Maris Vocal Competition, and she was a regional finalist at the Metropolitan Opera National Council Auditions in Pittsburgh, a Silver Medal winner in the Czech Slovak International Competition, received the Grand Prize at the Ottawa Choral Society New Discovery and West Palm Beach Opera competitions and is a laureate of Jeunes Ambassadeurs Lyriques.